 February 2016: Take a Deep Breath: Randomized controlled trial of the effects of pranayama breathing on blood pressure

-Jane McElroy, PhD, Associate Professor and environmental epidemiologist Department of Family and Community Medicine and Shamita Misra, MD, Associate Clinical Professor, Department of Family and Community Medicine
+Jane McElroy, PhD, Professor and environmental epidemiologist Department of Family and Community Medicine and Shamita Misra, MD, Associate Clinical Professor, Department of Family and Community Medicine

 This study determined the influence of pranayama breathing interventions on patient’s baseline and post intervention systolic (SBP) and/or diastolic blood pressure (DBP.
 Seventy-five patients diagnosed with uncontrolled hypertension participated in a randomized controlled trial study design of pranayama breathing, with patient’s practicing at least 5 times per week with a 1-month and 3-month follow-up.
 The study also evaluated the effectiveness of in-class versus DVD/YouTube-delivered instruction and practice.